aws-solutions-library-samples/guidance-for-digital-assets-on-aws/analytics/producer/README.md

 copilot svc init --name=bitcoin-node copilot svc deploy --name=bitcoin-node
 ```
+- Wait a few days until Bitcoin node has fully synced
+- Open digital-assets-test-bitcoin-node task on ECS Console , click on logs tab and search for progress=1.000000 , If it is not equal to progress=1.000000 than the node is not fully scanned, wait for it to synced confirm progress=1.000000 before executing next steps
+- Get the private IP of the running Bitcoin node.
+To get the IP, click ECS cluster, go to Tasks tab, click the task with task definition ending in "bitcoin-node" and note down the private IP.
-- Set BTC endpoint to "host:port"
+- Set BTC endpoint to "host:port" and use the private IP from the previous step for the rpc-host and listener-host
 ```sh
 cd $DIGITAL_ASSETS_HOME/analytics/producer/scripts/
 chmod 777 *.sh
 ./set_endpoint.sh bitcoin {rpc-host}:8332 {listener-host}:28332
 ```
-- Wait a few days until Bitcoin node has fully synced
-- Open digital-assets-test-bitcoin-node task on ECS Console , click on logs tab and search for progress=1.000000 , If it is not equal to progress=1.000000 than the node is not fully scanned, wait for it to synced confirm progress=1.000000 before executing next steps

 ### 6. Setup of Bitcoin Worker and Feed